 VEHICLE & LICENSES: A HARSH JOURNEY

 Now, attention here because unless you work for an NGO, embassy or a big corporation, you will not be able to register a vehicle on your name.
 Just like that.
-You can drive your company’s car if you get your license here, but forget about buying a vehicle and register it under your name.
+You can drive your company’s car if you get your license here but forget about buying a vehicle and register it under your name.
 Literally impossible.
 Why?
 Ask Ethiopian authorities.

-To get your Ethiopian license you will have to do the following: bring you country’s driver license, have your embassy in Ethiopia authenticate it (some countries may have to send this document back home), go to the Ethiopian Minister of Foreign Affairs and validate the authentication, and finally go to Kaliti Transport Authority, fill the form, pay the fees and get your license.
+To get your Ethiopian license you will have to do the following: bring your country’s driver license, have your embassy in Ethiopia authenticate it (some countries may have to send this document back home), go to the Ethiopian Minister of Foreign Affairs and validate the authentication, and finally go to Kaliti Transport Authority, fill the form, pay the fees and get your license.
 This process can take up to 1 week, if lucky.
 This reminds me that when I went to Zanzibar I obtained my driver’s license at the airport on arrival.
 It was done in 5 minutes.
 And that’s why I call Ethiopia a country that simply enjoys making things complicated 🙂

 If you have the tools to bring a car from abroad, be aware of the taxes.
-A car that in Europe costs 6000 EUR, can cost here up to 20,000 EUR (more than 200% of the price) due not only to the shipment expenses, but mainly to the taxes applied to importing vehicles (unless you are a diplomat or work for an NGO, because obviously then you can’t afford to pay for it, so you will be honourably exempted from taxes; poor people…)
+A car that in Europe costs 6000 EUR, can cost here up to 20,000 EUR (more than 200% of the price) due not only to the shipment expenses, but mainly to the taxes applied to importing vehicles (unless you are a diplomat or work for an NGO, because obviously then you can’t afford to pay for it, so you will be honorably exempted from taxes; poor people…)

 If you do manage to drive, welcome to the jungle.
 This the craziest city for peaceful drivers.
 I am sure there is always something worse (Kenya, India…) but you need to get ready to drive in a no-rule country (even though big efforts are being made to improve it).